 To ensure safety, don’t forget to carry the best travel insurance for Schengen visa.
 Getting sick here would undoubtedly cost more than how much a Schengen travel insurance costs, so make sure to invest in a good plan.

-During summer, the weather is delightfully warm and a perfect time for Indians to explore most of the Schengen countries like France, Germany, Spain, Switzerland, Greece, and Italy.
+During summer, the weather is delightfully warm and a perfect time for Indians to explore most Schengen countries like France, Germany, Spain, Switzerland, Greece, and Italy.

 Autumn is popularly known as the shoulder season for tourism in Europe.
 This time of the year is best to visit Belgium, Netherlands, or Sweden.
-However, the rains are fairly common and the weather can sometimes get cold and wet.
-During this time Mediterranean Europe including Italy, Spain, France, Croatia, and Greece remains quite busy and expensive.
+However, the rains are pretty common, and the weather can sometimes get cold and wet.
+Mediterranean Europe remains busy and expensive during this time, including Italy, Spain, France, Croatia, and Greece.

-During the winter the temperature can drop down to -10 degrees in Poland.
-It can be biting cold but it is the most mesmerising time of the year for visitors to enjoy the Christmas feels all around.
+During the winter, the temperature can drop to -10 degrees in Poland.
+It can be biting cold, but it is the most mesmerising time of the year for visitors to enjoy the Christmas feels all around.
 Moreover, the cost of flights and hotels is comparatively cheaper during this time of the year.

-Spring is also a good time to visit Schengen countries.
+Spring is also an excellent time to visit Schengen countries.
 The weather is neither too hot nor too cold, which makes it perfect for sightseeing as Europe is at its peak of beauty during this season.
-While travelling to these places, Europe travel insurance will ensure that the visitors are taken care of.
-So make sure that the travel insurance cost for a Schengen visa is not something that you compromise safety for.
+While travelling to these places, Europe travel insurance will ensure that the visitors are cared for.
+Specially if you’re planning some adventure sports then also purchase an adventure sports cover with your Schengen travel insurance policy.

-From Amsterdam to Italy, everyone has their favourite destination and the set of things that they want to do.
-While the whole Schengen area consists of 26 countries, it is hard to visit every country on the list.
+Everyone from Amsterdam to Italy has their favourite destination and the set of things they want to do.
+While the whole Schengen area consists of 26 countries, visiting every country on the list is hard.
 Here are some of the most visited countries with the best things to do:

 Moreover, there is Buda Castle and the Danube River in Hungary, and the blue lagoon and Vatnajökull National Park in Iceland.
-Whether visiting Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Netherlands, Norway, Poland, and other Schengen cities there are options galore.
+Whether visiting Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Netherlands, Norway, Poland, and other Schengen cities, galore options exist.
 Simply enjoy the experience and travel carefree with Schengen travel insurance from India.

 Europe is considered one of the most famous shopping destinations.
-There are different shopping outlets, expensive brand stores, malls, and even second-hand shops to splurge in.
+Different shopping outlets, expensive brand stores, malls, and even second-hand shops exist.
 Here are some must-visit attractions:

 The French capital is every shopper's dream destination.
 Faubourg Saint-Honoré is a must-visit when in Paris.
-For vintage shopping, the Marais quarter is the place to be.
-From chocolates to a variety of teas and books there is something for everyone to splurge in.
+For vintage shopping, the Marais Quarter is the place to be.
+From chocolates to various teas and books, there is something for everyone to splurge in.

 One of the most expensive shopping destinations in Switzerland is Geneva.
 For a good shopping experience, head towards Bon Genie - Grieder.
 For chocolate lovers, Chocolatier Auer is the place to be.

-Berlin and Munich are some great cities for joyful shopping.
+Berlin and Munich are some great cities for festive shopping.
 The most popular places are Sendlinger Straße, Kaufinger Straße, and Theatinerstraße.
 There are budget-shopping options for students as well.

-There are myriad of eating out options in entire Europe and the Schengen zone is no exception.
-From Michelin star restaurants to street foods, there are a wide variety of food options that can offer the most delightful experience.
+There are many eating-out options in Europe, and the Schengen zone is no exception.
+From Michelin-star restaurants to street foods, there are a wide variety of food options that can offer the most delightful experience.

 There is something special about every Schengen country.
-Though we have highlighted some of the top-rated eating-out places, feel free to check with the locals for some of the best eating-out joints.
+Though we have highlighted some top-rated eating-out places, feel free to check with the locals for some of the best eating-out joints.

-The cost of medical treatment is quite exorbitant and the currency difference makes it all the more expensive.
+Medical treatment costs are quite exorbitant, and the currency difference makes it all the more expensive.
 A Schengen travel insurance policy would cover any unforeseen medical expenses that may arise during the trip.
-Some of the most advanced hospitals for tourists in the Schengen zone are as follows:
+Some of the most advanced hospitals for tourists in the Schengen Zone are as follows:

 Hospital Name | Country |